 People who have suffered the effects of chewing their nails, the bleeding and soreness, and the embarrassment involved, do not need more advice, motivation, or the pressure of being told "Just stop it!"
 That doesn't work.

 I have helped many many people with this type of habit and even I am still surprised and puzzled at how easily this kind of problem can be resolved (here is an email from a client, shared with permission):

-Hypnotism can also help resolve specific anxieties and fears.
-Another example:
+Hypnotism can also help resolve many other types of anxieties and fears: